bilenciaga/bootstrap5-frontend-bootcamp-homepage/README.md

-# bootstrap5-frontend-bootcamp-homepage
+Purpose of the project:
+  Practicing HTML and CSS
-get to know bootstrap 5
+  Get to know Bootstrap 5 's basics.